zdata-inc/cookiecutter-data-science/README.md

 ## Pre-commit hooks

-`.pre-commit-config.yaml` includes some pre-commit hooks to use. `poetry run pre-commit install` to use them.
+`.pre-commit-config.yaml` includes some pre-commit hooks to use.
 They are mostly style checks.
 Decisions should be made about what makes it into a pre-commit hook versus what is left simply for IDEs to check versus what gets checked by Github Actions before merging into the trunk.

 ## CI Tests with Github Actions